fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     same time, 32-bit float precision is needed to guarantee that small-intensity values will not be capped to zero, and disappear.

-    After a month going through VTK's FBO documentation and weeks spent trying different approaches to this method, it would not work properly, possible due to it being broken and not very well documented.
-Reporting that to my mentors, which unsuccessfully tried themselves to make it work, they decided it was better if another path was taken, using `VTK's WindowToImageFilter <https://vtk.org/doc/nightly/html/classvtkWindowToImageFilter.html>`_ method as a workaround, described in this `blogpost <https://fury.gl/latest/posts/2023/2023-07-03-week-5-joaodellagli.html>`_.
-This method helped the development of three new functions to FURY, *window_to_texture()*, *texture_to_actor()* and *colormap_to_texture()*, that allows the passing of different kinds of textures to FURY's actor's shaders, the first one to capture a window and pass it as a texture to an actor, the second one to pass an external texture to an actor, and the third one to specifically pass a colormap as a texture to an actor.
-It is important to say that *WindowToImageFilter()* is not the ideal way to make it work, as this method does not seem to support float textures, however, a workaround to that is currently being worked on, as I will describe later on.
+    After a month going through VTK's FBO documentation and weeks spent trying different approaches to this method, it would not work properly, as some details seemed to be missing from the documentation, and asking the community haven't solved the problem as well.
+    Reporting that to my mentors, which unsuccessfully tried themselves to make it work, they decided it was better if another path was taken, using
+    `VTK's WindowToImageFilter <https://vtk.org/doc/nightly/html/classvtkWindowToImageFilter.html>`_ method as a workaround, described in this `blogpost <https://fury.gl/latest/posts/2023/2023-07-03-week-5-joaodellagli.html>`_.
+This method helped the development of three new functions to FURY, *window_to_texture()*, *texture_to_actor()* and *colormap_to_texture()*, that allow the passing of different kinds of textures to FURY's actor's shaders, the first one to capture a window and pass it as a texture to an actor, the second one to pass an external texture to an actor, and the third one to specifically pass a colormap as a texture to an actor.
+It is important to say that *WindowToImageFilter()* is not the ideal way to make it work, as this method does not seem to support float textures.
+However, a workaround to that is currently being worked on, as I will describe later on.

     *Pull Requests:*
-    - `KDE Rendering Experimental Program: <https://github.com/fury-gl/fury/pull/804>`_
-    The result of this whole FBO and WindowToImageFilter experimentation is well documented in PR `#804 <https://github.com/fury-gl/fury/pull/804>`_ that implements an experimental version of a KDE rendering program.
+    - `KDE Rendering Experimental Program: <https://github.com/fury-gl/fury/pull/804>`_ (Needs major revision) The result of this whole FBO and WindowToImageFilter experimentation is well documented in PR `#804 <https://github.com/fury-gl/fury/pull/804>`_ that implements an experimental version of a KDE rendering program.
-    The future of this PR, as discussed with my mentors, is to be better documented to be used as an example for developers on how to develop features in FURY with the used tools, and it shall be done soon.
+    The future of this PR, as discussed with my mentors, is to be better documented to be used as an example for developers on how to develop features in FURY with the tools used, and it shall be done soon.

 - **Shader-framebuffer integration**
-    The second phase, which initially was thought as "Implement a shader that uses a colormap to render framebuffers" and "Escalate this rendering for composing multiple framebuffers" was actually a pretty simple phase that could be addressed in one week, *July/10* to *July/17*, done at the same time as the third phase goal, documented in this `blogpost <https://fury.gl/latest/posts/2023/2023-07-17-week-7-joaodellagli.html>`_.
+    The second phase, which initially was thought of as "Implement a shader that uses a colormap to render framebuffers" and "Escalate this rendering for composing multiple framebuffers" was actually a pretty simple phase that could be addressed in one week, *July/10* to *July/17*, done at the same time as the third phase goal, documented in this `blogpost <https://fury.gl/latest/posts/2023/2023-07-17-week-7-joaodellagli.html>`_.
 As FURY already had a tool for generating and using colormaps, they were simply connected to the shader part of the program as textures, with the functions explained above.
-    Below, the result of the *matplotlib viridis* colormap passed to a simple gaussian KDE render:
+    Below, is the result of the *matplotlib viridis* colormap passed to a simple gaussian KDE render:

     .. image:: https://raw.githubusercontent.com/JoaoDell/gsoc_assets/main/images/final_2d_plot.png
        :align: center
        :alt: Final 2D plot

     That is also included in PR `#804 <https://github.com/fury-gl/fury/pull/804>`_.
-Having the 2D plot ready, some time was taken to figure out how to enable a 3D render, that includes rotation and other movement around the set rendered, that was solved by learning about the callback properties that exist inside *VTK*.
+Having the 2D plot ready, some time was taken to figure out how to enable a 3D render, that includes rotation and other movement around the set rendered, which was solved by learning about the callback properties that exist inside *VTK*.
 Callbacks are ways to enable code execution inside the VTK rendering loop, enclosed inside *vtkRenderWindowInteractor.start()*.
 If it is desired to add a piece of code that, for example, passes a time variable to the fragment shader over time, a callback function can be declared: